yochaigal/cairn/wip/2e/downtime.md

 ### Costs

 At a minimum, every **Milestone** costs a single **Downtime Action**.
+If a character cannot pay the **cost**, they may have to find some other way to achieve their goal.
 A few examples of **Cost**:
 - **Gold**: Direct payment of gold from a character's inventory.
 - **Resources**: Non-monetary costs, such as material goods, specific common items, and so on.
 - **Reputation**: Betting on a character's reknown, personality, presence, social connections, etc.
 - **Loss**: Offering something specific and unique.
 A finger, a soul, a **Relic**, etc.

-If a character cannot pay the **cost**, they may have to find some other way to achieve their goal.
 Some **costs** can be reduced or disregarded through character skills, connections, or force of will.
 For example, a PC may have already acquired the necessary reputation to gain access to a renowned institution, and thus the **cost** is abated.
-On the other hand, anotehr character may not be so lucky, and must rely on their force of personality instead.
+On the other hand, another character may not be so lucky, and must rely on their force of personality instead.
 In this case, the Warden should state the risk (a permanent ban on entry, a loss of reputation, etc.).
-The PC then makes a **WIL** save; on a success the cost is either reduced or eliminated entirely. _A player cannot take this option if the consequences of failure would harm the character._
+The PC then makes a **WIL** save; on a success the cost is either reduced or eliminated entirely.

 ## Downtime Actions